 Federal Reserve Rate Hike Winners and Losers

 The Federal Reserve began raising interest rates on December 15, 2015.
-It plans to maintain rates at current levels through 2021.
+It plans to maintain rates at current levels until 2021.
 In this stable rate environment, there will be some winners and some losers.

 How do these stable interest rates affect you?
 It depends on whether you are a saver or a borrower.
 An increasing fed funds rate improves returns on savings accounts, money market accounts, and certificates of deposit.

 Loans are a little different.
 Only adjustable-rate loan interest rates are determined by the fed funds rate.
 These include auto loans, adjustable-rate mortgages, and credit cards.